 CLEAN-Thoroughly inspect boat (hull, drive units, trim plates, transducers), trailer and components (rollers, bunk boards, axles, etc.), equipment (i.e., water pumps, hatchery equipment, siphons, nets, ropes, traps, etc.) for adult Dreissenid mussels.
-Remove any mud and dirt since they might contain very small aquatic invasive species such as New Zealand mud snails.
+Remove any mud and dirt since they might contain very small aquatic invasive species such as New Zealand mud snails and diseases such as whirling disease.
 Pay attention to hidden, hard to reach areas, gaps, crevices, holes and other inconspicuous places (i.e., around the motor housing, trim tabs, and water intake screens, or pump fittings).
 All trash, mud, vegetation, should be removed and properly disposed of in the trash.
-Any suspected AIS must be reported and submitted to the BC Ministry of Water, Land and Resource Stewardship (see Appendix A for reporting information).
+Any suspected invasive mussels or other aquatic invasive species must be reported and submitted to the BC Ministry of Water, Land and Resource Stewardship (see Appendix A for reporting information).